2356 University Ave W, Suite 430

 - Working knowledge of Microsoft Office suite (Outlook, Word and Excel)

-- Interest in working with human rights and vulnerable populations
+- Interest in or commitment to human rights

 Minimum Education Required